Deep Weakly-supervised Anomaly Detection: Experiments

 \subsection{Datasets}

-To explicitly evaluate the performance of detecting known and unknown anomalies, we separate our datasets into two groups, including one group contains 12 datasets used for detection of known anomalies and another group contains 28 datasets designed to exclusively evaluate the performance of detecting unknown anomalies.
+Multidimensional (or tabular) data is ubiquitous in real-world applications, so we focus on this type of publicly available datasets\footnote{See Appendix \ref{subsec:data} for more details about the used datasets.}.
+To explicitly evaluate the performance of detecting seen/unseen anomalies, we have two groups of datasets from the literature \cite{moustafa2015nb15,liu2012iforest,pang2019devnet}, including 12 datasets used for the detection of seen anomalies and another 28 datasets used for detecting unseen anomalies: